beancount/docs/docs/installing_beancount.md

 ##### bottle<a id="bottle"></a>

 The Beancount web interface (invoked via `bean-web`) runs a little self-contained web server accessible locally on your machine.
-This is implemented using a tiny library that makes it easy to implement such web applications: [<span class="underline">bottle.py</span>](http://bottlepy.org/).
+This is implemented using a tiny library that makes it easy to implement such web applications: [<u>bottle.py</u>](http://bottlepy.org/).

 ##### ply<a id="ply"></a>

-The query client (`bean-query`) which is used to extract data tables from a ledger file depends on a parser generator: I use Dave Beazley’s popular [<span class="underline">PLY</span>](http://www.dabeaz.com/ply/) library (version 3.4 or above) because it makes it really easy to implement a custom SQL language parser.
+The query client (`bean-query`) which is used to extract data tables from a ledger file depends on a parser generator: I use Dave Beazley’s popular [<u>PLY</u>](http://www.dabeaz.com/ply/) library (version 3.4 or above) because it makes it really easy to implement a custom SQL language parser.

 ##### lxml<a id="lxml"></a>